-First, Grush has not provided a clear definition of purport", which would "spatial operationalizing the notion and experimenting with - or simulating - his model.
-I have attempted to provide a definition previously (Rorot, 2020), only to highlight the second issue: spatial purport refers to qualitative, phenomenal, and experience.
-To components of simulating Grush's model, we need to develop a framework or a benchmark for phenomenal qualities (of space).
+First, Grush has not provided a clear definition of purport", which would allow for "spatial operationalizing the notion and experimenting with or simulating - his model.
+I have attempted to provide a definition previously (Rorot, 2020), only to highlight the second issue: spatial purport refers to qualitative, phenomenal, and of experience.
+To attempt at components simulating Grush's model, we need to develop a framework or a benchmark for phenomenal qualities (of space).